ccnmtl/case-consortium/content/case/case_130.md

   \ Africa"
 "title_color": ""
 ---
+*CCC-14-0003.0*

-<html><body><p><em>CCC-14-0003.0</em></p><p>This case takes readers into the world of advocacy, and the benefits and risks of various strategies and tactics.
+This case takes readers into the world of advocacy, and the benefits and risks of various strategies and tactics.
 Based in Cape Town, Equal Education started with a campaign to fix broken window in a single school and grew to encompass libraries, bathrooms, and electricity.
 In May 2013, it faced a dilemma.
 EE had sued the minister of basic education to issue basic norms and standards for school infrastructure, but she had missed yet another deadline and requested an extension.
-The leadership had to decide what to do.</p><p><strong style="margin: 0px; padding: 0px;">This is a FREE case.</strong></p><p>Epilogue, Teaching Note</p><p strong="" style="margin: 0px; padding: 0px;">Topics: education reform; social activism; sustainable development; organizational management </p></body></html>
+The leadership had to decide what to do.

+Epilogue, Teaching Note